-The findings of this study provide a useful recommendation for future irrigation planning, particularly when reviewing Tanzania's National Irrigation Master Plan (NIMP).
-Furthermore, the findings provide a valuable insight on the impact of climate change specifically precipitation and temperature variability on surface irrigated agriculture, as well as policymakers' recommendations for reducing these effects.
+The findings of this study will provide useful recommendation for future irrigation planning, particularly when reviewing Tanzania's National Irrigation Master Plan (NIMP).
+Furthermore, the findings provide valuable insight into the impact of climate change specifically precipitation and temperature variability on surface irrigated agriculture, as well as recommendations for reducing these effects.

 METHODOLOGY